lifting-bits/mcsema/README.md

 MC-Semantics is separated into two conceptual parts: control flow recovery and instruction translation.

 The two parts communicate via a control flow graph structure that contains native code.
 This control flow graph structure connects basic blocks and defines information about external calls, but provides no further semantic information.
-The control flow graph may also be serialized via Google Protocol Buffers.

 The `bin_descend` program attempts to recover a control flow graph from a given binary file.
-It will write the recovered control flow graph into a protocol buffer serialized file.
+It will write the recovered control flow graph into a Google Protocol Buffer serialized file.
 There is also an IDAPython script to recover control flow from within IDA Pro.

 The `cfg_to_bc` program attempts to convert a control flow graph structure into LLVM bitcode.
 This translation process is more a transcription act than an analysis, since a control flow structure has already been recovered.